Traveling In Europe On A Budget Tips

 Choose Accommodations Wisely when traveling in Europe on a budget

 While suites at 5-star hotels mean complete comfort and luxury, they’re not the smart choice when dealing with a tight budget.
 Furthermore, staying in an expensive hotel room would be a waste of your money, mainly if your itinerary involves sightseeing and exploring the city.
 It means you’ll only be using the room to crash in and spending most of your days out and about.

 If you want to save, you may stay with a local for free by visiting hospitality exchanges.
 Other cheap accommodations include hostels that offer dormitory-style facilities.
 Room rentals on online marketplaces such as Airbnb are also ideal for traveling in Europe on a budget.

 Eat Like a Local when traveling in Europe on a budget

 Gastronomic delights are everywhere in Europe.
-But if you’re traveling in Europe on a budget, the smart thing to do is to avoid eating at the expensive tourist spots.
+But if you’re traveling in Europe on a budget, the smart thing to do is to avoid eating at the expensive tourist places.
 Don’t let restaurant bills break your food budget.

 Instead, eat like a local and get a real cultural experience.
-Food stalls and street food are all over European cities, and they’re the perfect spots to buy authentic cuisine.
+Food stalls and street food are all over European cities, and they’re the perfect hotspots to buy authentic cuisine.
 And the best part is that they will only cost a few euros.
 If you want to save on meals, hit the grocery store.
 If you’re staying in a room that has the means to cook, buy ingredients for a dish you can easily make.